southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-system.md

 #### Cons

 * It does not come with free plants
-* The tents is not proof to elements such as fire
+* The tent is not resistant to elements such as fire

 [CHECK THE PRICE](https://www.amazon.com/VIVOSUN-Reflective-Indoor-Hydroponic-Growing/dp/B07QTKB8X7?ref_=)